 In 2014-2018 Adrian Michael served as the inaugural Director of Inclusivity at Colorado Academy while simultaneously teaching 7th grade social studies.
 During his tenure Adrian Michael re-branded diversity day and co-presented at the NAIS People of Color Conference.
 He helped engage the school in important conversations about race while facilitating cultural competency skill development across faculty and staff.

-An accomplished writer, Adrian Michael has self-published twenty books of poetry and prose centered on love and is the founder of lovasté.
+An accomplished author, Adrian Michael has self-published twenty-two books of poetry and prose centered on love.
 Adrian Michael is a husband, father, speaker, diversity trainer, and master facilitator.
 Currently he teaches high school history